PowerPoint in Lectures: Less is More

 What is the general rule of thumb with PowerPoint presentations?

-The phrase ‘less is more’ applies to many things in life, including PowerPoint presentations.
-So, do more with less.
+But the phrase ‘less is more’ applies to many things in life, including PowerPoint presentations.
 Do not overload your slides with (continuous) text and choose an uncluttered layout: limit yourself to one font type and a maximum of two font colours to emphasise keywords.
 Don’t overuse bold and italics; otherwise, they lose their effect.
 Also, you should not forget that you as a lecturer – and what you have to say during your lecture – is always more important than the slideshow you project.
 In other words, consider the presentation as complementary to and support for the lesson, and not as the central part.

 How do you prepare a good PowerPoint presentation?